kyma-project/telemetry-manager/docs/user/03-traces.md

 **Symptom**:

 - In the TracePipeline status, the `TelemetryFlowHealthy` condition has status **GatewayThrottling**.
-- Also, your application might have error logs indicating a refusal for pushing traces to the gateway.
+- Also, your application might have error logs indicating a refusal for sending traces to the gateway.

 **Cause**: Gateway cannot receive spans at the given rate.